Agenda

 • Are tightening national-security sensitivities (e.g., sanctions, export controls) reshaping the realities of compliance programming and investigations?

-• Increased focus on Foreign Terrorist Organizations and the China/LATAM corridor
+• Increased focus on Foreign Terrorist Organizations and the China/LatAm corridor

-• Tracing digital flows, and effective deployment of Blockchain analytics and other tools in such investigations
+• Tracing digital flows, and effective deployment of blockchain analytics and other tools in such investigations

 2:30 pm-3:15 pm